I have been a Christian

 all life changes, start the change by praying for it, because if you really want something, you

 will be asking for it constantly.
-So pray daily for the courage to face the child part’s pain
+So pray daily for the courage to face a child part’s pain

 and listen to it.